Secrets

 Using CLI flags

-And we wanted to set the value of super_secret to a value stored within something like Hashicorp Vault we could run the config using the --set flag with backticks to execute a shell command for the value:
+You could set your credentials to values stored within something like Hashicorp Vault by running the configuration with the --set flag and backticks to execute shell commands for the values:

-Using this method we can inject the secret into the config without "leaking" it into an environment variable.
+Using this method lets you inject the secret into the configuration without leaking it into an environment variable.

 Avoiding leaked secrets

-However, if you’re embedding secrets within a config outside of the value of secret fields, maybe as part of a Bloblang mapping, then care should be made to avoid exposing the resulting config.
-This specifically means you should not enable debug HTTP endpoints when the port is exposed, and don’t use the rpk connect run echo subcommand on configs containing secrets unless you’re printing to a secure pipe.
+However, if you’re embedding secrets within a configuration outside of the value of secret fields, maybe as part of a Bloblang mapping, then care should be made to avoid exposing the resulting configuration.
+This specifically means you should not enable debug HTTP endpoints when the port is exposed, and don’t use the rpk connect echo subcommand on configurations containing secrets unless you’re printing to a secure pipe.